 In hiking season (between April and October – check first before going), you can purchase two-way combo tickets online.
 These tickets are valid within the day, and includes your ferry trip between Stavanger (Fiskepiren ferry terminal) and Tau.
 From Tau, buses will send you to the foot of Pulpit Rock.

 Don’t forget to check the schedule for the bus that leaves Preikestolen!

 Method 2: Drive over by car

 My friend who was living in Stavanger, picked us up at Fiskepiren ferry terminal in Stavanger in her car.
 We then took the car ferry across to Tau and continued driving to Preikestolen’s carpark.

 1. Check if the trail is open for hiking before you plan the trip.

 It’s actually open all year round, with the exception of special events such as Tom Cruise needing to film a new Mission Impossible on the plateau.
-However, the hiking season are certain months, beyond which it will be too cold and you’ll need special equipment such as crampons to hike safely.
+However, the hiking season is certain months, beyond which it will be too cold and you’ll need special equipment such as crampons to hike safely.

 2. There are no entrance fees.